216 Mandeville Center for the Arts

 No later than the first quarter of the third year the student, in consultation with his or her individual adviser, will form a qualifying examination committee that will consist of four members drawn from the visual arts department faculty and one tenured faculty member outside the department.
 The composition of the qualifying examination committee and the dissertation defense for students in the art practice degree program is four department faculty (two art history, theory, and criticism faculty, and at least one tenured studio faculty) and one tenured faculty member outside the department.
 This committee will conduct the qualifying examination required by university policy and oversee completion of the dissertation.
-The membership of the committee must be approved by the PhD program faculty coordinator and ultimately the dean of Graduate Studies.
-The qualifying examination will consist of a three-hour written examination, followed within the next two days by a two-hour oral examination, in the student’s major field.
+The membership of the committee must be approved by the PhD program director and ultimately the dean of Graduate Studies.
+The qualifying examination will consist of a three-hour written examination, followed within the next week by a two-hour oral examination, in the student’s major field.
 A student must have completed all required course work and passed all language examinations before taking the qualifying examination, which will be held no later than the end of the third year.
 Upon successful completion of the qualifying examination, the student will be advanced to candidacy.

-A student who fails either the written or the oral examination may petition the committee and PhD program faculty coordinator to repeat the examination.
+A student who fails either the written or the oral examination may petition the committee and PhD program director to repeat the examination.
 Any student who fails a second time will not be advanced to candidacy.
 In some cases, the committee and graduate program director may judge such student eligible to receive a terminal MA (see below).

 The student will normally advance to candidacy in two and one-half to three years and must be advanced to candidacy by the end of four years.
 He or she will normally complete the research for and writing of the dissertation by the end of his or her sixth year of study.
 Total university support may not exceed seven years, and total registered time at UC San Diego may not exceed eight years.